walidelnozahy/cloud/docs/apps/services-instances.md

 ---
 title: Services & Instances
 menuText: Services & Instances
+description: Learn about Serverless Cloud's service and instance concepts.
 menuOrder: 1
 parent: Building Applications
 ---

 # Services & Instances

 Serverless Cloud lets developers build in rapid iterations and aims to reduce the feedback loop both while working as a solo-developer or collaborating with colleagues.
 Developing services with several instances options accelerate the process towards production without sacrificing the processes around CI/CD and testing.

 ## Services